canalplus/rx-player/src/transports/README.md

 - The `Representation` it is linked to
 - The `Segment` object it is linked to

-It then return a Promise resolving when the segment is loaded.
+It then returns a Promise resolving when the segment is loaded.

 ```
   INPUT:                              OUTPUT: